IronSyd/IronSyd/README.md

-- 👋 Hi, my name is Michael Alkali
+- 👋 Hi, my name is Michael Alkali.
+I currently work as a Community Manager
 - 👀 I’m interested in Blockchain Development and Artificial Intelligence
-- 🌱 I’m aspiring to be a full stack blockchain developer
+- 🌱 I’m aspiring to be a smart contract developer and security researcher
-- 💞️ I’m open to internship and collaboration on web development
+- 💞️ I’m open to internship and collaboration
 - 📫 I can be reached on twitter @michael_alkali

 <!---